 Like any simple question, there is no simple answer to

-How many presidents have we had?
+How many presidents have there been?

 We have had 45 different presidents.
 However, it is often said that we have had 46 presidents, as Grover Cleveland served two terms with Benjamin Harrison serving as president in between.